Mumbai is a city of contrasts that surprised me in so many ways.

 FORT: Hotel Flora Fountain

 I stayed at Hotel Flora Fountain, a clean and conveniently located boutique hotel about a 10-minute walk from CSMT.
 You can book a room there on Booking.com or Agoda.
-If you’d like to stay in the Fort area but don’t think this is the right hotel for you, then you can check out alternate listings on AirBnB and Booking.com.
-If you’re new to AirBnB, then you can get up to USD 43 free travel credit when you sign up via this link.
+If you’d like to stay in the Fort area but don’t think this is the right hotel for you, then you can check out alternate listings on Booking.com.

 Approximate Room Rate: USD 55 per night (as of April 2019)